dgraph-io/dgraph/README.md

 and [Trello board](https://trello.com/b/PF4nZ1vH) for more information.

 `Mar 2016 - Branch v0.2`
-This is the first truly distributed version of DGraph.
+This is the first truly distributed version of Dgraph.
 Please see the [release notes here](https://discuss.dgraph.io/t/dgraph-v0-2-release/17).

 `MVP launch - Dec 2015 - Branch v0.1`
-This is a minimum viable product, alpha release of DGraph. **It's not meant for production use.**
+This is a minimum viable product, alpha release of Dgraph. **It's not meant for production use.**
 This version is not distributed and support for GraphQL is partial.
 [See the Roadmap](https://github.com/dgraph-io/dgraph/issues/1) for list of working and planned features.

 Your feedback is welcome.
-Feel free to [file an issue](https://github.com/dgraph-io/dgraph/issues) when you encounter bugs and to direct the development of DGraph.
+Feel free to [file an issue](https://github.com/dgraph-io/dgraph/issues) when you encounter bugs and to direct the development of Dgraph.

-There's an instance of DGraph running at http://dgraph.xyz, that you can query without installing DGraph.
+There's an instance of Dgraph running at http://dgraph.xyz, that you can query without installing Dgraph.
 This instance contains 21M facts from [Freebase Film Data](http://www.freebase.com/film).
 See [Queries and Mutations below](#queries-and-mutations) for sample queries.
 `curl dgraph.xyz/query -XPOST -d '{}'`